openmc-dev/openmc/docs/source/io_formats/settings.rst

     defined by the string provided in this attribute.
 In this case, the custom source library must define a class that inherits from the ``openmc::CustomSource`` abstract class.
-This class must implement a ``sample_source()`` function, which takes an array of integers as an argument.
-The custom source library must also contain a ``create`` method, which takes a serialized form of the source (as provided to the parameters attribute) as an argument and returns a pointer to an instance of the custom source, and a ``destroy`` method, which takes a pointer to an instance of the custom source as an argument and deletes the memory allocated to the custom source.
+This class must implement a ``sample_source()`` function, which takes an unsigned integer pointer as an argument.
+The custom source library must also contain an ``openmc_create_source`` method, which takes the value provided to the parameters attribute as an argument and returns a pointer to an instance of the custom source.
 If the library attribute is not provided then this attribute will be ignored.
-More documentation on how to build serialized sources can be found in :ref:`serialized_custom_source`.
+More documentation on how to build parametrized sources can be found in :ref:`parameterized_custom_source`.

     *Default*: None